Village deities of South India: Assimilation

 These transitions are primarily driven by a desire to assimilate into the dominant culture due to increased affluence.
 Because the Vedic religion is the "high" culture, when many from non-Vedic castes gain in affluence and status, they start to distance themselves from the "fierce" origins of their deities and assimilate them into the "superior" culture.
 Furthermore, when villages become absorbed by a city, their deities lose their agricultural significance, and so Vedic forms of worship are adopted.
 The form of the deity is also dependent on the primary adherents: for instance Sri Durgalamma in Visakhapatnam has been Sanskritised: Brahmin priests preside, animal sacrifices are not done inside the temple, and she is depicted with Vedic iconography, and is regarded as a peaceful avatara of Lakshmi.
 This is partly because the majority of devotees are middle-class housewives, to whom the beautiful consort of Vishnu is more palatable to worship than fearsome-looking Durga.
 The syncretism of the practices of mainstream Hinduism with the deities of the folk religions have the effect of lending them legitimacy in the eyes of most adherents of the faith, offering them greater influence, attracting more popularity, and also replacing them outright by a foreign deity.
 For instance, with the syncretism of Ayyappan with mainstream Vaishnavism and Shaivism elevated him as an extremely popular deity beyond his native Kerala.

 The popular deities have evolved significantly over time.
 For example, Mariamman, another traditional folk deity, is highly influenced by the Vedic rituals.
 She is usually garlanded with skulls.
 But due to Vedic influence, the skull garland has been replaced by the lemon garland, and her malevolent appearance has been altered into a benevolent one.
 Sometimes, these processes of assimilation lead to the alteration of the deities.
 When the Brahmins stressed the holiness of the Vedic deities, they also denied the holiness of the deities of the folk tradition.
 They described the gods and goddesses of folk tradition either as subservient to Vedic deities or venerated these deities as capable of curing the most potent contagious diseases.

 However, the process of inclusivism can also be seen in popular temples dedicated to the deities of folk religion.
-For example, the Mariamman temples of Samayapuram, Punnainallur, and Vazhangaiman in Tamil Nadu attract a large number of devotees.
+For example, the Mariamman temples of Samayapuram, Punnainallur, and Vazhangaiman in Trichy and Tanjore regions, attract a large number of devotees.
 These larger temples for traditionally non-Vedic deities have Brahmin priests, who perform rituals as per Vedic customs: including turning Mariamman into a suddhadevata (vegetarian deity) and performing kumbhabhishekam.
 With regard to the temples of folk tradition, Vinayakar, Murugan, Ayyappan and others, Vedic deities influence the deities of folk tradition such as Madurai Veeran and Karuppannasamy.
 The devotees of the folk tradition have begun to follow some customs and habits of higher castes in order to raise their social status, integrating them with the mainstream faith.